en-wl/wordlist/README.md

 SCOWL (Spell Checker Oriented Word Lists) and Friends is a database of information on English words useful for creating high-quality word lists suitable for use in spell checkers of most dialects of English.
-The database primary contains information on how common a word is, differences in spelling between the dialects if English, spelling variant information, and (basic) part-of-speech and inflection information.
+The database primarily contains information on how common a word is, differences in spelling between the dialects of English, spelling variant information, and (basic) part-of-speech and inflection information.

 The original SCOWL (SCOWLv1) was a compilation of the information in the